 During all of these times, I seek as much as possible to only do things that are restorative, reflective, revitalizing, refreshing, and renewing.
 The goal of these times is not recreation (having fun or being entertained) but, rather, re-creation—that is, being refreshed and restored so that you can re-enter your life “anew” and healthy.

-• I don’t check social media.
-If this would be hard for you to do, consider that all the more why you need to do it.
-Post that you’re taking a break for however long, and then ignore it.
+- Social media.
+If this seems hard to do, that’s all the more reason why you need to do it.
+Post that you’re taking a break and then ignore it.
 Delete it off your phone if you’ll be tempted to check it.
-(For my morning/evening time, I set up Focus Modes on my phone that show much just what I want to see during those times).
+(For my morning/evening time, I set up Focus Modes on my phone to show just what I want to see during those times).

-• I don’t watch movies or TV…much.
-I love movies, but I find that I’m mentally tired after them, not restored, so during my times of rest, I don’t watch things (unless it’s a longer retreat/vacation, and then in limited amounts)
+- Movies or TV.
+I love movies and TV, but I find that I’m mentally tired after them, not restored, so I don’t watch things during a time of rest (unless it’s a vacation, and then I watch in limited amounts).

-• I barely check email.
+- Email.
 During my weekly Sabbath, I don’t check email at all.
-On my monthly “personal day,” quarterly retreats, or vacations, I check it no more than once a day.
-Of emails I receive, 75% go unanswered and can wait; 20% gets the answer of “I’m on vacation and will respond as soon as I can” and 5% I deal with during that one-window
+On my other breaks, I check email no more than once a day.
+Of email I receive during a break, 75% can wait; 20% gets the answer of “I’m on vacation and will respond as soon as I can” and about 5% I actually take care of.

-• Sleep.
+- Sleep.
 Go to bed when you’re tired, sleep without an alarm clock and get up only when you feel refreshed.
 Allow yourself to nap.
-Physical sleep is crucial for mental rest.2
+Physical sleep is crucial for mental rest.2 You may enjoy Around the World in 80 Winks: The Expat’s Guide to Sleep.

-• A restful environment.
-For me, this means being close to nature, whether that’s just pulling back the curtains for my morning meditation, going on a hike during a monthly personal day, or going to a beach on vacation.
+- A restful environment.
+For me, this means being close to nature, whether that’s pulling back the curtains for my morning meditation, going on a hike for a day, or going to a beach for vacation.
 It’s not just me: an increasing body of research shows the immense relaxation benefits of getting into nature.
 Consider what Dr. Greg Wells relays in The Ripple Effect:

-• Good food.
-My first few retreats I allowed myself to eat whatever I wanted and ended up eating junk food that made my body feel worse.
-Now I intentionally eat foods that I love but which are also good for my body and I end up feeling more refreshed.
+- Good food.
+My first few retreats I allowed myself to eat whatever I wanted (ie junk food) and I felt worse.
+Now I intentionally eat foods that I love but which are also good for my body and I end up feeling refreshed.

-• Reflective activities, especially on retreats and vacations.
-How you reflect differs by each person, but even though I don’t journal daily, I journal tons during my personal days, retreats, and vacations.
-I’ve found that journaling is one of the best ways for me to “clear my head” of stressors and things that are unsettled and make critical decisions about them.
-As much as I practice GTD for my day-to-day and week-to-week life, I find retreats are crucial times for processing bigger picture things in my brain.
+- Reflective activities.
+Even though I don’t journal daily, I journal extensively during my personal days, retreats, and vacations.
+I’ve found that journaling helps “clear my head” of stressors and things that are unsettled, enabling me to make critical decisions about them.
+As much as I practice GTD for my day-to-day and week-to-week life, I find retreats are crucial times for processing bigger-picture things in my brain.

 Rest takes intentionality

 The above patterns of rest don’t happen by accident; you have to plan them into your schedule or else they won’t happen.
-If you’re married, you have to plan how both you and your spouse can get these patterns of rest.
-If you have kids, you have to plan how they, too, can have rhythms of rest that they need.
-Put them on the calendar and plan your life around them.
+If you’re married, you have to plan how both you and your spouse can get rest.
+If you have kids, you have to plan how they, too, can have rhythms of rest.
+Put breaks on the calendar and plan your life around them.

 Then, you have to protect them—people and tasks will constantly pop up that would disrupt your rest and you need to protect that time.
-Sure, you can give yourself permission to reschedule a personal day from one day to another when something pops up, just don’t cancel it—and yet I’ve found that when I tell people “no” or speak of a prior engagement, others tend to adjust their plans.
-When someone asks me to do something on my Sabbath rest day, I just tell them I’ll do it on Monday and it’s amazing how many “urgent” tasks can actually wait one more day.
+Sure, you can give yourself permission to reschedule a personal day when something pops up, but don’t cancel it—and yet I’ve found that when I say I have a prior engagement, others tend to adjust their plans to fit mine.
+When someone asks me to do something on my Sabbath, I just tell them I’ll do it on Monday and it’s amazing how many “urgent” tasks can actually wait one more day.

-If and time finances really are tight—I’m thinking single Moms or people working multiple jobs to make ends meet—then I encourage you to sacrifice longer breaks rather than shorter breaks.
-Most people save and scrimp so they can go on a nice vacation once a year, yet it’s better for your mental health to have frequent, smaller, breaks rather than an infrequent long one.
-If all you do is protect 30 minutes a day for your mental health, you’ll be in a healthier spot than someone who sacrifices that so they can have a vacation once a year.
+Third, if time and finances really are tight—I’m thinking single moms or people working multiple jobs to make ends meet—then I encourage you to take shorter breaks rather than focus on the longer ones.
+Most people save and scrimp so they can go on a nice vacation once a year, but it’s better for your mental health to have frequent, smaller, breaks rather than one infrequent long one.
+If all you do is protect 30 minutes a day for your mental health, you’ll be in a healthier spot than someone who sacrifices that daily time so that they can have a vacation once a year.

 Conclusion

-I intended this initially to be a short tip and post about resting; it’s obviously become much more than that, but I trust this has been helpful.
+I intended this to be a short tip about resting; it’s obviously become much more than that, but I hope it’s been helpful for you to learn from my experience.
 While much more could be said—this isn’t the last time I’ll cover mental and emotional health at The Prepared Expat—I hope this overview of stress, the power of rest, and the template of rest can help you survive and thrive as an expat.

 Get a free chapter of my book!